DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 French, German or Spanish scholarship: £27,000

-To apply for a scholarship, you’ll need a place on a course with an accredited teacher training provider training to teach French, German, Spanish or physics, and one of the following:
+To apply for a scholarship, you’ll need a place on a course with an accredited teacher training provider training to teach French, German, Spanish or physics.

+You'll also need at least one of the following:

 • a bachelor’s degree class 2:1 (honours) or higher